glorious-codes/glorious-triven/src/templates/introducing-triven.md

 ## Contributing

-If you want contribute with this project, follow this [instructions](https://github.com/glorious-codes/glorious-triven/blob/master/CONTRIBUTING.md).
+If you want to contribute to this project, follow these [instructions](https://github.com/glorious-codes/glorious-triven/blob/master/CONTRIBUTING.md).